Practising or Teaching Yoga? Ahimsa Must Prevail; Do No Harm…

 One of my longterm students asked me last night in class why we hadn’t practised shoulder stands for a long time.
 I think of these things often, but for a few years now, my philosophy in a group class has been to teach something reasonably dynamic and doable that the most amount of people in the room will get some benefit from.
 A shoulder stand takes around 20 minutes to teach to a group.
 It can be dangerous -but that won’t stop someone who probably shouldn’t do it from trying it if the person next to them is having a go.

-In my experience most – not all, but most – people don’t have the core or back strength to get into it safely without using momentum and somebody potentially hurting their neck or back in my class is a lot of responsibility when that 20 minutes could be spent practising things that are going to help people walk out of the room feeling better than they did when they walked in.
+In my experience most – not all, but most – people don’t have the core or back strength to get into it safely without using momentum.
+Somebody potentially hurting their neck or back in my class is a lot of responsibility when that 20 minutes could be spent practising safe things; things that will mean they walk out of the room feeling better than they did when they walked in.
 Will a shoulder stand lead to enlightenment?
 It’s unlikely.

 When I began teaching I soon realised that the majority of people were quite limited when it came to strength, flexibility and range of movement.
 I altered my classes and have continued to do so ever since until I found the right balance.